lab596/civiform/Testing.md

 - encapsulate UI interaction details into [page object classes](https://playwright.dev/docs/pom/)
 - as much as is practical navigate using the UI and not by directly referencing URL paths

+#### Browser test reliability

+Browser tests can be flaky if they trigger actions on the page and don't wait for Civiform javascript event handlers to complete before triggering subsequent actions or validating page contents.
+Some examples of where this can happen:

+- **Page initialization**: Civiform typically attaches javascript event handlers after pages load.
+Tests must therefore wait for pages to be ready after initial page load or any page navigation (whether triggered by anchor link clicks, form submissions, or js event handlers).
+To accomplish this, main.ts and modal.ts set data attributes on the html <body> tag when they are done running, and the browser test function waitForPageJsLoad can be used to wait for these attributes to be set.
+In general, stay very aware of when page navigations are happening to maintain correctness.
+- **DOM modification**: Civiform sometimes uses javascript to show/hide DOM elements like modal dialogs, or makes copies of hidden templates (e.g., to populate radio/checkbox option lists).
+Browser tests can use element selectors to block on these manipulations finishing, but selectors must be specific enough to differentiate (e.g., waiting for a specific matching element index to appear, instead of targeting the last match).
+- **Input validation**: Civiform javascript input validators sometimes modify the DOM (e.g., making sure text has been changed before enabling a submit button).
+Browser tests can use specific selectors to have playwright wait for input validation to complete (e.g., specifying an _enabled_ button to click instead of just specifying the button).

 #### Formatting browser tests code

 We have an auto-formatter for our browser test code.
 Please run the following command.